rkalis/truffle-plugin-verify/README.md

 # truffle-plugin-verify

-This truffle plugin allwos you to automatically verify your smart contracts source code on Etherscan, straight from the Truffle CLI.
+This truffle plugin allows you to automatically verify your smart contracts source code on Etherscan, straight from the Truffle CLI.

 ## Installation
 1. Install the package